nasuku/dotfiles/README.md

     └── encrypt.sh      # simple wrapper to encrypt sensitive files for storage

 ## Credits

+This is a fork of https://github.com/Overbryd/dotfiles I am removing stuff that I dont need

 This seletion of dotfiles and system settings would not be possible without the great examples provided by: